swapnilk30/java-developer-notes/02_CollectionFramework.md

 s.peak()
 ```

+## What is generics in collection?
+- introduced in the java 1.5 version.
+- the generic collection disables the type casting and there is no use of typecasting when it is used.
+- the generics collection are type-safe and checked at the complie time.

 ## What is the difference between ArrayList and Vector?
 ## What is the difference between ArrayList and LinkedList?